vitirover/academic_robot/README.md

 # Contributing

-Please tell us via e-mail or issues if anything is missing from this repo or if you see any errors.
+We would be glade to hear from you contact us via e-mail or issues for any questions about this repo.

-The goal of this repository is to progressively enrich it with more examples of successful robot integrations.
-If you choose to share your work on the academic robot with other users, we could offer you some Saint-Emilion wine to thank you !
+This repository is constently evolving with new updates and more examples.
+Feel free to contribute to our community on the academic robot !